-The Group Welfare Plan (developed in 2017-2018) is a core plan across all 4Rs and is owned by the WCG.
-The plan defines the role of Civil Defence Centres (CDC) and Community Led Centres (CLC).
+The Group Welfare Plan The Group Welfare Plan (developed in 2017-2018) is a core plan across all 4Rs.
+The plan defines the role of Civil Defence Centres (CDC) and community-led centres.
 The former are venues for scalable agency engagement with the community, including the potential to provide on-site shelter and emergency accommodation.
 The latter are venues where community members or community-based organisations establish and operate centres that offer support to the community liaising closely with the EOC.
-There are significant differences between a Civil Defence Centre and a Community Led Centre, which are reflected in staffing levels, training, and meeting legislative requirements, such as the Privacy Act and supporting unaccompanied children or youth.
+There are significant differences between a Civil Defence Centre and a community-led centre, which are reflected in staffing levels, training, and meeting legislative requirements, such as the Privacy Act and supporting unaccompanied children or youth.

 The Animal Welfare Plan recognises the importance of companion animals as a consideration for most individuals when required to leave their property during an event.
 The psychosocial impacts on individuals uncertain whether their pet is safe or not has a negative impact on their willingness to leave, their resilience during the event, and their personal recovery.

-Otago CDEM recognises the Ministry for Primary Industries (MPI) as the responsible agency for animal welfare at the national and group level under the National Civil Defence Emergency Management Plan.
-Accordingly, the Animal Welfare Plan was developed in partnership with MPI to ensure animals are afforded protection during and following emergencies.
+Otago CDEM recognises the Ministry for Primary Industries (MPI) as the responsible agency for animal welfare at the national and CDEM Group levels under the National Civil Defence Emergency Management Plan.
+Accordingly, the Animal Welfare Plan was developed in partnership with MPI to ensure that all animals are afforded protection during and following emergencies.